 They’re about peace within, and the peace all human beings long for in a world filled with so much injustice and suffering.

-When you use your climax to reflect this reality, your story will ripple with unfathomable power.
+If you do this too, your story will also ripple with unfathomable power.
 Readers will gasp, but they won’t give up.
 They’ll have to keep reading, because what happens to the hero will say something about the readers’ lives as well.

 That’s the kind of story we all want to write.